MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 - [Fabric license](../../enterprise/licenses.md)
 - Access to a [Fabric capacity workspace](../../enterprise/licenses.md#capacity-and-skus)

-In addition, [git integration has to be enabled](../../admin/admin-settings-git-integration.md) by your organization’s administrator.
+In addition, your organization’s administrator has to [enable the git integration switch](../../admin/admin-settings-git-integration.md).
 If git integration is disabled in the workspace, contact your administrator.

 ## Connect a workspace to an Azure repo